Pre-money valuation: Up round and down round

 According to the WSJ's definition, in the examples above, the Series B funding was an up- round investment because its share price ($666,666.66) was higher than the share price of the Series A ($500,000).
 In other words, if the ratio of current investment and shares to be issued (for ex:- series B investment : shares issued) is greater than the ratio of Previous investment and shares previously issued (for ex:- series A investment : shares previously issued), then it will be up- round investment.
 If this current ratio is less than previous ratio, then it is down-round investment.

 If the ratios tie up, then it is flat round investment.

 Successful, growing companies usually raise equity in a series of up rounds from institutional investors.
 For example, institutional investors such as venture capital firms, corporate investors, private equity firms, growth equity firms, and hedge funds may participate in up rounds.
 Eventually, such companies may achieve a successful exit for their investors and stakeholders.
 For example, the company may go public via an IPO, direct listing, or merger with a SPAC.
 Alternatively, it may become an M&A target.
 For example, it may be acquired by larger company or merged with a competitor.

 In general, down rounds are adverse events for initial shareholders and founders, as they may cause ownership dilution, may damage the company's reputation, and may raise the company's cost of capital going forward.
 As a result, companies and investors may use financial engineering to structure a deal as an up round, even if the share price only increases by a penny.
-Down rounds were common during the dot-com crash of 2000–2001 and the global financial crisis of 2008-2009.
+Down rounds were common during the bursting of the dot-com bubble in 2000–2001 and the 2008 financial crisis.
 As a result, a down round may not necessarily reflect poorly on the company.
 Rather, it may be the result of poor market conditions.